10+ Hottest Peppers In The World

-Wherever you fall on the scale, it is interesting to follow the hottest peppers in the world as more and more varieties come to light.
+In this article, I’ll share 10 of the spiciest peppers on Earth (plus a few honorable mentions).
+Wherever you fall on the scale, it is interesting to follow the world’s spiciest peppers as more and more varieties come to light.
 You’ve probably heard of some of the more famous spicy peppers on this list.
 Others are newer and have yet to be officially placed on the Scoville scale leaderboard.

 Related: Learn how to grow hotter peppers.

 Pepper X has officially dethroned the Carolina reaper as the world’s hottest chili pepper (according to Guinness World Records).
-The pepper tested an average of over 2.6 million Scovilles, more than 1 million more than the reaper.
+The pepper tested an average of over 2.6 million Scoville heat units, over a million more than the reaper!
 However, Pepper X has been nothing but controversial since this announcement.

-Ed Currie, creator of both the Carolina reaper and Pepper X, has not allowed anyone access to seeds for the Pepper X. The only way to experience Pepper X is by purchasing a product that contians the pepper.
+Ed Currie, creator of both the Carolina reaper and Pepper X, has not yet released seeds for the Pepper X. The only way to experience Pepper X is by purchasing a product that contains the pepper.

 For pepper enthusiasts, that just isn’t acceptable.
-While we are all sure Pepper X is a spicy pepper, without experiencing it first hand from homegrown plants, pepper growers won’t be satisfied.
+While we are all sure Pepper X is a super spicy pepper, we still want to grow it ourselves and experience it first hand.

 In fact, the pepper pictures in this article are all from our own plants that we grew from seed…with the exception of Pepper X. When we are able to grow our own, we will certainly share our thoughts, but for now we have to accept what Guinness has made official.